PavanRangani/docs/docs/prd/investments/IPS.md

 - While creating new IPS or Amend, IPS can be  saved as draft
 - Should be used when your work is partial but you want to save your work
-- System doesn't make entry in history when its `SAVE AS DRAFT`

 ## Edit